mraleph/mraleph.github.com/_posts/2018-02-03-maybe-you-dont-need-rust-to-speed-up-your-js.md

 ## SpiderMonkey Performance Cliff

-As I way playing with this code I also discovered a confusing performance cliff in SpiderMonkey: when I increased the size of preallocated memory buffer to 64MB to gauge reallocation costs, benchmark showed a sudden slow down after 7th iteration.
+As I was playing with this code I also discovered a confusing performance cliff in SpiderMonkey: when I increased the size of preallocated memory buffer from 4MB to 64MB to gauge reallocation costs, benchmark showed a sudden drop in performance after 7th iteration.

 ![After reworking allocation](/images/2018-02-03/parse-sort-5-total.png)

-This looked like some sort of polymorphism to me, but I could not immediately figure out how changing the size of an array can result in polymorphic behavior.
+This looked like some sort of polymorphism to me, but I could not immediately figure out how changing the size of an array can result in a polymorphic behavior.

 Puzzled I reached out to a SpiderMonkey hacker [Jan de Mooij](https://twitter.com/jandemooij) who very [quickly identified](https://bugzilla.mozilla.org/show_bug.cgi?id=1437471)